negice/FGPguidelines/Guidelines/docs/charting/bar/configuration.md

-# Line Chart

-A line chart consists of one or more lines connecting successive attribute values.
-Line graphs are useful for showing how things change or move over time and what the trends in the data may be.
-Since a line graph uses straight line segments to connect data points, it is easy to determine the data range, minimum and maximum, gaps, clusters, and outliers.

-When the primary categorical variable is continuous in nature, especially if it deals with time, then a useful alternative chart type to consider is the line chart.
-A line chart is especially useful when there are a lot of levels in the primary categorical variable: the need to cluster many bars around each position can make the chart difficult to read.
-The line chart cleans this up by aligning each of the sub-groups vertically, and the connected line between points makes it easier to track how each sub-group changes.

-## Configure the Line Chart
+# Configure the Bar Chart

-To configure this plugin to work with a mapping web service the following parameters are requited to be configured.
+To configure this plugin to work with a mapping web service the following parameters are required.

 <table>
   <tr>